I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 Strategy #5: Easy articles

-Try look for the easiest articles to do so that you don’t spend too much time Googling and wondering how to do it.
+Try look for the easiest articles to do so that you don’t spend too much time Googling and wondering how to do them.
 Take it quite slow as you build your profile.
 The relatively easy articles come mostly at night so kesha (stay awake all night) if you have to.

 Strategy #6: Special requests